 - 1. Attach the four (4) legs to the four (4) upper stiffeners as shown.
 Three (3) screws, washers and nuts are required to fasten each end of upper stiffener to a leg.
-Hand tighten hex nuts. - 2.
-Attach the four (4) lower stiffeners to the legs.
+Hand tighten hex nuts. - \2.
+Attach the (4) lower stiffeners to the legs.
+Use inside set of holes for front/rear position and outside set of holes for sides.
 Two (2) screws, washers and nuts are required to hold each end of a lower stiffener in place.
-Hand tighten hex nuts - 3.
-Attach four (4) levelling feet to bottom of each leg as illustrated.
 Hand tighten hex nuts.

-4. Put leg set in area intended for use of saw.
+- 3. Attach four (4) levelling feet to bottom of each leg as illustrated.
+Hand tighten hex nuts. - 4.
+Put leg set in area intended for use of saw.
 With a 7/16" wrench or socket, securely tighten all nuts.
 Adjust levelling feet.